 TIP: If you do night shift work or sleep abnormal hours, consider how your circadian rhythm might shift.
 TSH might be lowest at a different time during the day than is shown in the graphs above.

-3. TSH can be higher during sleep deprivation.
+3. TSH can be higher the morning after sleep deprivation.

 Safety notice: Please do not drive or operate equipment while sleep-deprived!